Of all the marketing and conversion techniques used by ecommerce retailers, building social proof has to rank as one of the most effective.

 In a business setting, this equates to a simple belief on the part of customers: if a large number of people take a particular action, there must be a good reason for it!
 When you consider, for example, that 72% of customers trust online reviews, the relevance of social proof to online retailers becomes abundantly apparent.
 And even if reviews have been solicited through a post-purchase email or bought, customers will still take them on board.
 Most customers aren’t aware of the origin of reviews.

 Social proof also helps us to understand other useful techniques applicable to ecommerce, like the “fear of missing out “(FOMO) and urgency-building.
-In both cases, the suggestion that the “herd” is acting in a particular way creates a desire to buy.72% of customers trust online reviews - the relevance of social proof to online retailers becomes abundantly apparent. #SocialProof #ecommerce Click To Tweet
+In both cases, the suggestion that the “herd” is acting in a particular way creates a desire to buy.
+You can find more information about what social proof is here.72% of customers trust online reviews - the relevance of social proof to online retailers becomes abundantly apparent. #SocialProof #ecommerce Click To Tweet

 OK, onto the techniques themselves…